-Academia is clearly mentioned in the list of stakeholders in target 52:
+Academia is clearly mentioned in the list of stakeholders present in target 52:

 'We the peoples' are the celebrated opening words of the Charter of the United Nations.
-It is "we the peoples" who are embarking today on the road to 2030.
+It is 'we the peoples' who are embarking today on the road to 2030.
 Our journey will involve Governments as well as Parliaments, the United Nations system and other international institutions, local authorities, indigenous peoples, civil society, business and the private sector, the scientific and academic community and all people.
-Millions have already engaged with, and will own, this Agenda.
-It is an Agenda of the people, by the people and for the people and this, we believe, will ensure its success."
+Millions have already engaged with and will own this Agenda.
+It is an Agenda of the people, by the people and for the people and this, we believe, will ensure its success.

-In consequence of this clear global call for action, the 2030 UN Agenda is currently an important driver of public policy, including research policy.
-As such, research funding at national and international level is aligned with this agenda, as the R&I framework programme Horizon Europe will have the SDGs as the backdrop for its funding mission to address a set of global challenges.
+Following this clear global call for action, the 2030 UN Agenda is currently an important driver of public policy, including research policy.
+As such, research funding at the national and international level has aligned with this agenda.
+In fact, the R&I framework programme Horizon Europe has the SDGs as the backdrop for its funding mission to address a set of global challenges.

-The UN SDGs impact goals also provide recognition to the institution/ project that links their achievements with such a Policy Agenda.
-As such, several impact measurements were developed to rank institutions regarding their contribution to SDGs, as Times Higher Education (THE) Impact Rankings in regards to universities.
-Here, impact on society is based on the institutions' success in delivering the United Nations' Sustainable Development Goals.
-While impact rankings can provide interesting insights, they can also result in biased analysis on impact assessment.
-For that regards, the 2018 MIT Sloan article The Right Way to Support the Sustainable Development Goals - A company's support of the SDGs is not necessarily a proxy for doing good acknowledge challenges related to the use of SDGs by companies, concerns that can be easily transferable to R&I institutions.
+Recognition to institutions/projects linking their achievements to the UN SDGs is provided.
+As such, several impact measurements were developed to rank institutions regarding their contribution to SDGs, such as the Times Higher Education (THE) Impact Rankings involving universities.
+Here, the impact on society is based on the institutions' success in delivering the United Nations' Sustainable Development Goals.
+While impact rankings can provide interesting insights, impact assessment results may also incur in bias.
+This aspect is tackled in the 2018 MIT Sloan article The Right Way to Support the Sustainable Development Goals - A company's support of the SDGs is not necessarily a proxy for doing good, which acknowledges how challenges and concerns related to the use of SDGs by companies can easily apply to R&I institutions as well.